migzao01/migzao01/README.md

 - 💬 Ask me about anything.
 I will try to help you as much as I can.

-- 🥅 2022 Goals: Start a carrer in Web Development
+- 🥅 2022 Goals: Start a career in Web Development

 - ⚡ Fun fact: I love playing Badminton, videogames && watching anime